Tomson909/PhysicalActivity/README.md

 https://github.com/Tomson909/PhysicalActivity.git

 ## Description

-In the last couple of years smart watches, etc... for tracking physical activities got more popular then ever.
-Based on data(Heartbeat, acceleration, etc...) measured by these devices classification of different activities can be done.
-And this is whta this project is about.
-The dataset is from Kaggle and can be found [here](https://www.kaggle.com/datasets/diegosilvadefrana/fisical-activity-dataset).
+In recent years, there has been a surge in the popularity of smartwatches and similar wearable devices designed for tracking various physical activities.
+These devices collect a wealth of data, including heart rate, acceleration, and more, offering valuable insights into users' exercise routines.
+The focus of this project is the classification of different physical activities based on the data acquired from these devices.

+The dataset utilized for this project can be accessed on Kaggle via the following link: Physical Activity Dataset. [here](https://www.kaggle.com/datasets/diegosilvadefrana/fisical-activity-dataset).
 ### Task Type

 Time Series Multiclass Classification